TheGroobi/Interactive-Card-Details-Form-Main/README.md

 - 1440px x 900px for Desktop
 - 375px x 812px for Mobile

-It is not responsive so please be sure to keep that in mind when looking at it adjust the display
+It is not responsive so please be sure to keep that in mind when looking at it adjust the dimensions or it won't display properly

 # Frontend Mentor - Interactive card details form solution